ds-horizon/delivr-sdk-ota/README.md

 Note: The base bundle path is used for Hermes bytecode optimization.
 If provided, the bundle will be compiled with the base bundle as reference, which can significantly reduce the size of patch bundles.
 For more details on creating optimized patches, see the [delivr-cli patch bundle documentation](https://github.com/ds-horizon/delivr-cli#patch-bundle-release).
 ```

-#### Output Files

-By default, the CLI will generate:
-- For Android:
-  - `.dota/index.android.bundle` - The optimized Hermes bundle
-  - `.dota/` - Directory containing any assets
-  - `.dota/index.android.bundle.json` - Sourcemap file (if --make-sourcemap is enabled)

-- For iOS:
-  - `.dota/main.jsbundle` - The optimized Hermes bundle
-  - `.dota/` - Directory containing any assets
-  - `.dota/main.jsbundle.json` - Sourcemap file (if --make-sourcemap is enabled)

 ## Releasing Updates